To commit suicide is a permanent solution to a temporary problem.

 - Serious legal problems, such as criminal prosecution or incarceration.

 - Feeling “taken advantage of.”

 - Inability to deal with a perceived “humiliating” situation or perceived ”failure”.

 - A feeling of not being accepted by family, friends, or society.

 - A horrible disappointment.

 - Feeling like one has not lived up to his or her high expectations or those of another.

 - Bullying.
 (Adults, as well as children, can be bullied.)

 Is it possible to determine the risk level of someone that feels suicidal?

 As a general rule, the level of danger suicidal people present to their own lives increases dramatically as they progress along the steps towards suicide.
-This is to say, people’s risk goes up as they move from
+This is to say, a person’s risk goes up as he/she moves from:

 LEVEL 1: thinking about suicide (e.g., suicidal ideation)